 Note: The combined storage space for all work samples in the Applicant Portal is 250 MB.
-If you submit a video file of 250 MB, all available space will be used.
+If you submit a video file of 250 MB, that will use all of the available space.

 Panelists will review a combined total of no more than 20 minutes.